evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   inner_content: `((Loading Dose of Vitamin D|Loading dose)) if signs of improvement are needed in a month instead of within a fraction of a year`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Loading Dose of Vitamin D|Loading dose))`
 │   │   inner_content: `Loading Dose of Vitamin D|Loading dose`
-│   │   page: `Loading Dose of Vitamin D|Loading dose`
+│   │   page: `Loading Dose of Vitamin D`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Loading Dose of Vitamin D|Loading dose`